backslash-ux/flowcheck/docs/implement.md

 ## 8. Roadmap

-- **Phase 1 (Current)**: Python MCP server, Git CLI integration, basic JSON schemas, and local config file.
+- **Phase 1 (Complete)**: Python MCP server, Git CLI integration, Guardian (Security) layer, Intent (GitHub) layer.
-- **Phase 2**: Integration with editors (VS Code extension acting as MCP client) and terminal dashboards.
+- **Phase 2 (Current)**: Integration with editors (VS Code extension acting as MCP client) to surface these signals in the UI.
   • Phase 3: Advanced heuristics (Context Thrashing detection) and AI-driven recommendations that draft the commit messages for you.

 ---